ricardodpcosta/ricardodpcosta.github.io/research/incompressible.md

 <p style="margin-bottom:1cm;"></p>

-Several stabilisation techniques have been developed in the context of first- and second-order methods, such as **staggered mesh** discretisations or the classical **Rhie–Chow interpolation** on collocated meshes for pressure–velocity coupling.
-These approaches, however, do not easily extend to high-order accuracy.
 In \[[Costa et al., 2017](https://doi.org/10.1007/s10915-016-0348-9); [Costa et al., 2017](https://doi.org/10.1016/j.jcp.2017.07.047)], we proposed a very high-order accurate finite volume method (FVM) based on specialised polynomial reconstructions built on a **staggered mesh** framework to consistently handle the **div–grad duality**.
 The resulting velocity–pressure coupled system is further accelerated by a novel **incomplete inverse preconditioning technique** based on the **Schur complement** for saddle-point matrices.
 This work was later extended with the **ROD method** in \[[Costa et al., 2022](https://doi.org/10.1016/j.cma.2022.115064); [Costa et al., 2023](https://doi.org/10.1016/j.cma.2023.116274)] to address 2D and 3D incompressible flows on **arbitrary curved boundaries**, achieving up to **sixth-order convergence** on unstructured meshes with a piecewise linear boundary approximation.